williamsnell/ws_content/content/posts/cot/index.md

 }
 </script>

-Note again that even though we've already calculated all layers for the first 3 tokens, as we pass the 4th token through the model, each layer can only access information from earlier layers (i.e. to the left of the current layer).
+Even though we've already processed the first 3 tokens, information still only flows downwards and rightwards.

-The transformer doesn't distinguish between text fed into it or generated by it, and so it must be able to process the sequence identically whether we add one token at a time like above, or process it fully in parallel, like below:
+The transformer doesn't distinguish between text fed into it or generated by it, and so it must be able to process the sequence identically - whether we add one token at a time like above, or process it fully in parallel, like below:

 <div id="flowchart_gen_parallel" style="width: 100%;"></div>